 To use a bullet journal, all you really need is a notebook and a pen.
 Any additional items are optional.

 Remember that it’s when life is crazy-hectic that you really need a bullet journal.
 Knowing how to bullet journal when you have no time will help keep you focused and productive.
+And if you would like to try a preprinted planner that has the best of bullet journal features, be sure to check out my favorite bullet journal style planner.

 More bullet journal tips and ideas: